-Per Curiam: This is an original proceeding in discipline filed by the office of the Disciplinary Administrator against the respondent, Phillip Kent Weber, of Overland Park, an attorney admitted to the practice of law in Missouri in 1994 and in Kansas in 1995.
-The respondent's license to practice law in the state of Kansas has been administratively suspended since October 8, 2008, for failure to pay the annual attorney registration fee, failure to fulfill the minimum continuing legal education requirements, failure to pay the annual continuing legal education fee, and failure to pay the noncompliance continuing legal education fee.
+Per Curiam: This is an original proceeding in discipline filed by the office of the Disciplinary Administrator against the respondent, Russell E. Tluscik, of Claycomo, Missouri, an attorney admitted to the practice of law in Missouri in 1984 and in Kansas in 1982.

-On February 22, 2005, the Missouri Supreme Court entered the following disbarment order:
+On September 12, 2008, the Missouri Supreme Court entered the following disbarment order:

-"The Chief Disciplinary Counsel having filed an information advising this Court of its findings, after investigation that there is probable cause to believe Respondent, Phillip Kent Weber, is guilty of professional misconduct and having filed with said Information, pursuant to Rule 5.13, a Notice of Default, notifying the Court that Respondent, Phillip Kent Weber, failed to timely file an answer within the time required and, therefore, pursuant to Rule 5.13, Respondent is in default; and
+"The Chief Disciplinary Counsel having filed an information advising this Court of its findings, after investigation, that there is probable cause to believe Respondent, Russell E. Tluscik, is guilty of professional misconduct and having filed with said Information, pursuant to Rule 5.13, a notice of default, notifying the Court that Respondent, Russell E. Tluscik, failed to file an answer or other response within the time required . . . and, therefore, pursuant to Rule 5.13, Respondent is in default; and